jortel/gofer/docs/sphinx/options.rst

    The shared secret (security)
  *ttl*
    The TTL (seconds) for the agent to accept the RMI request.
+ *expiration*
+   An ISO-8601 expiration.
+Expired requests are discarded.
  *wait*
    The time (seconds) to wait (block) for a result.
  *progress*